Scripter17/JREP/README.md

                         Like --full-name-anti-regex but doesn't contribute to
                         --count dir-failed-files
   --dir-name-regex DIR_NAME_REGEX [DIR_NAME_REGEX ...]
-                        --name-regex but globs don't enter dirs whose name doesn't pass all of the regexes --dir-name-anti-regex DIR_NAME_ANTI_REGEX [DIR_NAME_ANTI_REGEX ...]
+                        If a directory name matches all supplied regexes, enter it.
+Otherwise continue --dir-name-anti-regex DIR_NAME_ANTI_REGEX [DIR_NAME_ANTI_REGEX ...]
-                        --name-anti-regex but globs don't enter dirs whose name passes any of the regexes --full-dir-name-regex FULL_DIR_NAME_REGEX [FULL_DIR_NAME_REGEX ...]
+                        --dir-name-regex but ignore directories that match any of the supplies regexes --full-dir-name-regex FULL_DIR_NAME_REGEX [FULL_DIR_NAME_REGEX ...]
-                        --full-name-regex but globs don't enter dirs whose name doesn't pass all of the regexes --full-dir-name-anti-regex FULL_DIR_NAME_ANTI_REGEX [FULL_DIR_NAME_ANTI_REGEX ...]
+                        --dir-name-regex but applied to full directory paths --full-dir-name-anti-regex FULL_DIR_NAME_ANTI_REGEX [FULL_DIR_NAME_ANTI_REGEX ...]
-                        --full-name-anti-regex but globs don't enter dirs
+                        --dir-name-anti-regex but applied to full directory
+                        paths
-                        whose name passes any of the regexes --file-regex FILE_REGEX [FILE_REGEX ...]
+  --file-regex FILE_REGEX [FILE_REGEX ...]
                         Regexes to test file contents for --file-anti-regex FILE_ANTI_REGEX [FILE_ANTI_REGEX ...]
                         Like --file-regex but excludes files that match --match-regex MATCH_REGEX [MATCH_REGEX ...]
-                        Only continue with a match if it matches all of these regexes that apply to the match's regex index.
-The * in "jrep a b --match-regex c * d" makes the second match regex (d) apply to the second get regex (b) --match-anti-regex MATCH_ANTI_REGEX [MATCH_ANTI_REGEX ...]
+                        Basically applies str.split("*") to the list of --match-regex.
+If a match matches all regexes in the Nth --match-regex group (where N is the index of the current get regex) continue processing the match, otherwise move on to the next one --match-anti-regex MATCH_ANTI_REGEX [MATCH_ANTI_REGEX ...]
-                        Like --match-regex but excludes matches that match --sort SORT, -S SORT  Sort files by ctime, mtime, atime, name, or size.
+                        --match-regex but excludes matches that match any of the supplies regexes
+  --sort SORT, -S SORT  Sort files by ctime, mtime, atime, name, or size.
                         Prefix key with "r" to reverse.
 A windows-esque "blockwise" sort is also available (todo: document)